 What Are the Latest Roblox Platform Updates in April 2026?

-Roblox released major updates on April 10, 2026, including the full Character Controller Library, in-experience Robux subscriptions, and Avatar Makeup as a new marketplace category.
+Roblox released major updates on April 10-15, 2026, including the full Character Controller Library, in-experience Robux subscriptions, Roblox Plus subscription service launching April 30, new game publishing requirements, blisteringly fast CSG replication with delta updates, and Avatar Makeup as a new marketplace category.

 Based on web research